john-bokma/resume-pandoc/perl-programmer-john-bokma-resume.md

 Role overview:

-:   - The development of a web crawler that downloads
+:   - Developed a program to import a "JSON per line" database dump
-      XML data, verifies this data, gathers some statistics, and stores desired data and statistics in a MySQL database.
-I am also reponsible for writing all the technical documentation, specifications, and example SQL queries. (current)
+	  into a MySQL database.
+I reverse engineered the file format, designed the 70+ MySQL database tables, and added logic to avoid duplicate code.

-    - Developing a program to import a "JSON per line" database dump into a MySQL database.
-Reverse engineering of the file format, design of the 70+ MySQL database tables, logic to avoid duplicate code.
+    - Developed a web crawler that downloads XML data, verifies this data, gathers some statistics, and stores desired data and statistics in a MySQL database.
+I am also reponsible for writing all the technical documentation, specifications, and example SQL queries. (ongoing)

-    - Developing several tools for analyzing search engine result pages (SERPs).
+    - Developed several tools for analyzing search engine result pages (SERPs) (ongoing)

 Interesting challenges:

-:   Because the web crawler program downloads data from the Internet it
+:   Because the web crawler program downloads data from the Internet
-    must be able to handle timeouts, partial downloads, etc. Moreover the XML parser must be able to distinguish between errors that can be safely ignored because they won’t affect the desired data much, and fatal errors.
-As a single crawl can gather a lot of data the MySQL database must be designed to deal with querying tens of millions of rows of data in mind.
+    it must be able to handle timeouts, partial downloads, etc. Moreover the XML parser must be able to distinguish between errors that can be safely ignored because they won’t affect the desired data much, and fatal errors.
+As a single crawl can gather a lot of data, hence the MySQL database must be designed to deal with querying tens of millions of rows of data in mind.
 :   The database dump program required several refactoring steps to
     avoid code repetition.
-Great care had to be taken to verify the types of JSON data and to verify all IDs had the correct type and were present in the dump.
+Great care had to be taken to verify the types of JSON data and to verify all IDs had the correct type and were matching up in the original dump.

 ## RedSocks - Malicious Threat Detection